sigcpp/stl-lite/README.md

 ## Contributing

-Please feel free to submit an issue or create a pull request.
-If submitting a pull request, please be sure to rebase your clone/fork with the `dev` branch.
+Please feel free to submit issues or create pull requests.
+If creating a pull request, please rebase your clone/fork with the `dev` branch.
 Naturally, code contributions are expected to include and pass unit tests.

 Please contact us if you are a student or faculty member interested in joining SIGCPP.